louis-hildebrand/sirop-hls/README.md

 ## Evaluation

-There are some benchmarks from [Aetherling](https://dl.acm.org/doi/10.1145/3385412.3385983) in [src/test/resources/aetherling_benchmarks/original](src/test/resources/aetherling_benchmarks/original).
-> NOTE
->
-> The Verilog files in the Aetherling repository seem to be named according to latency.
-When they were copied into this repository, they were renamed to show the throughput instead (so that the naming of benchmarks is consistent).
-So, for example, map_40.v in the Aetherling repository (which has a latency of 40 cycles and a throughput of 5 elements per cycle) was renamed to map_5.v.
+Many of the evaluation scripts are written in Python.
+They were developed and tested in Python 3.10.

-To run these, first create a Python virtual environment and install the required dependencies.
+To create a Python virtual environment and install the required dependencies, use the following commands.
-The scripts were developed and tested with Python 3.10.
 ```shell
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 ```

+### Compared to Aetherling

+There are some benchmarks from [Aetherling](https://dl.acm.org/doi/10.1145/3385412.3385983) in [src/test/resources/aetherling_benchmarks/original](src/test/resources/aetherling_benchmarks/original).

 To measure the resource utilization for each benchmark, run the following command.
 It will take a long time.